COSC3020/wildcard-project-Hrics12/README.md

 You have a cool idea for an algorithms project?
 Use this repository.
 Make sure to explain what problem you're solving, how you're doing it, and that you test your code.

+Quick question, when I was reading about the quick sort pivot I was reading about Median-of Medians.
+Is that something I could do for this?